spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

     2. In the *DISCOUNT TYPE* drop-down, select **Voucher codes**.
     3. In the **NAME** field, specify the name for the voucher.
     4. _Optional_:in the **DESCRIPTION** field, enter the description of the voucher.
     5. _Optional_: in the **PRIORITY** field, enter an integer value from 1 to 9999 for the discount voucher priority.
+For reference information, see [General information tab](#general-information-tab).
     6. Specify if the voucher is exclusive.
+For reference information, see [General information tab](#general-information-tab).
     7. Specify the validity interval (lifetime) of the voucher.
  1. Click **Next** or select the **Discount calculation** tab to proceed.
  2. In the *Discount calculation* tab, do the following:
-    1. In the **CALCULATOR TYPE** drop-down, select either *Percentage* or *Fixed amount*..
+    1. In the **CALCULATOR TYPE** drop-down, select either *Percentage* or *Fixed amount*.
+For reference information, see [Discount calculation tab](#discount-calculation-tab).

       {% info_block warningBox "Note" %}